oduis/UEVRDeluxe-docs/UEVRTutorial.md

 | [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) | Free | WIFI only | Good |
 | [Meta Quest Link](https://www.meta.com/en-us/help/quest/pcvr/) | Free  | WIFI (Airlink) and USB | Good |

-If your network is great, I highly recommend [Virtual Desktop](https://www.vrdesktop.net/).
+If your network is great, and your platform is supported, I highly recommend [Virtual Desktop](https://www.vrdesktop.net/).
 It has the best image encoding, upscaling options and frame generation on headset, resulting in the best image quality.
 If your network is weak and you are a Meta Quest user, use USB on [Meta Quest Link](https://www.meta.com/en-us/help/quest/pcvr/).
 If you search for a free option that is also know to be very stable, use [SteamVR](https://store.steampowered.com/app/250820/SteamVR/).